Tombert/lambda_days_2025/presentation.md

 - (Can be) fast.

-# Why not Kotlin?
+# Why Not Kotlin?
 Or Clojure?

 . . .

 - You *should* use Clojure if you can!

+. . .

+- Java is inescapable.

 . . .

 - A lot of companies still have tens of thousands of lines of Java that already exist.